alonnad43/graphene-membrane-analysis/CODE_STRUCTURE.md

 - All simulation phases and modules read/write to the consolidated JSON and output folders
 - Results are unified and validated against lab/field data
 - All code is modular and ready for extension (add new classes, functions, or data as needed)

 ---

+## Ultra-Optimized Orchestrator & Output (2025)
+- The codebase includes a final ultra-optimized orchestrator supporting batch simulation, vectorized flux/rejection, and advanced plotting.
+- All results and plots are saved under `output/` with subfolders for each phase and plot type (e.g., `output/phase1/`, `output/plots/oil_rejection_summary/`).
+- Robust error handling and serialization are built in, with performance summaries for each run.
+- All modules use numpy, pandas, matplotlib, and scipy, and support CSV/JSON export.
+- The workflow is validated end-to-end and is ready for extension and integration.

+---